-EVS Domain The Watches Business achieved sales exceeding pre-COVID In fiscal year 2023, the Watches Business achieved its higher The Time Creation Business struggled in the Clocks Busines The Wako Business performed well thanks to a recovery in business DS Domain In fiscal year 2022, sales grew thanks to the special demand In fiscal year 2023, sales were sluggish, especially in printing post-pandemic surge in consumption and the prolonged slu SS Domain Steady expansion of services and customers through M&As The businesses that support digital infrastructure, such as per
+EVS Domain The Watches Business achieved sales exceeding pre-COVID levels by carrying out a Global Brands strategy both in Japan and overseas.
+In fiscal year 2023, the Watches Business achieved its highest profit since the establishment of SEIKO WATCH CORPORATION.
+The Time Creation Business struggled in the Clocks Business.
+The Wako Business performed well thanks to a recovery in both domestic and inbound demand.
+DS Domain In fiscal year 2022, sales grew thanks to the special demand in the devices market in the wake of the COVID-19 pandemic.
+In fiscal year 2023, sales were sluggish, especially in printing devices and precision devices, due to the drop-off in demand from the post-pandemic surge in consumption and the prolonged slump in the Chinese economy.
+SS Domain Steady expansion of services and customers through M&As and other means led to the achievement of steady growth.
+The businesses that support digital infrastructure, such as performance management and security-related businesses, continue to expand.